 - Lacking a strong support system.

-There are also some personality factors which are associated with an increased prevalence of psychological issues which are associated with social media.
+There are also some personality factors that are associated with an increased prevalence of psychological issues that are generally associated with the use of social media.
 These include, among others:

 - Having high levels of neuroticism.